santoshdbhosale/santoshdbhosale.github.io/_posts/2020-11-11-Serum-Proteomics-Atherosclerosis.md

 ---
 layout: post
-title: "Serum Proteomics Premature Carotid Atherosclerosis"
+title: "Identification of Serum Proteins as Biomarkers for Premature Carotid Atherosclerosis"
 date: 2020-11-11
 ---
 Atherosclerotic cardiovascular diseases are the major causes of mortality and morbidity in developed world.
 Thickening of the carotid arterial wall (plaque formation) are indicative of active atherosclerotic process.